This guide is originally written for Bundler v1.12. If you are using different version keep in mind that output can differ.

 * nokogiri (newest 1.6.8, installed 1.6.7.2) in group "default"

-You can also specify gems (bundle outdated *gems
+You can also specify gems (bundle outdated *gems).

-locked on version 1.6.7.2.
+We’ve got nokogiri locked on version 1.6.7.2.
 How can we update it?

-We must use bundle update
+We must use bundle update.

 $ bundle update